toby1984/keepassmerge/README.md

 As is to be expected, over time the files on each device started to diverge more and more, up to the point where I had to sometimes reset my password for some service because the "right" KeePassX file with the corresponding password was on a different device...

-To finally have my cake and eat it, I wrote a small Java library to read,merge and write KeePassX 2.x files and integrated it into a web application that I'm running on my own physical server.
+To finally have my cake and eat it, I wrote a small Java library to read,merge and write .kdbx files and integrated it into a web application that I'm running on my own physical server.
 The command-line tool is working but mostly exists because I wanted something to test my library before starting to work on the web application.